 The provisions of the E-commerce Act, including section 9 on electronic marketing, shall apply in addition to this provision.

-Section 16 – Requirement of disclosure in connection with unsolicited marketing by telephone or addressed mail
+Section 16.
+Information duty in the case of unsolicited marketing by telephone or by addressed mail

 Section 17 – Delivery of unaddressed advertising material and free newspapers